 - Embellishments (white paper, pink paper, pens) (optional)

-- Scissors (optional)
+- Pair of scissors (optional)

 2 for 1… Easy Bat Origami Bookmark